...

 California Family Code §7501 – The Right to Move

 Under Family Code §7501, a parent entitled to custody has the right to change the child’s residence, subject to the court’s power to impose conditions.
-However, this right is not absolute.
+However, this right is not absolute and does not supersede the court’s authority to protect the child’s welfare or restrain a move that would prejudice the child’s rights.

-If the proposed move is contested, the burden of proof shifts based on the existing custody arrangement:
+If the proposed move is contested, the burden of proof shifts based on the existing custody arrangement.
+The attorneys at Moradi Neufer LLP strategically frame these arguments:

-1. If the relocating parent has sole physical custody, The opposing parent bears the burden of showing the move would be detrimental to the child.
+1. If the relocating parent has sole physical custody: The opposing parent bears the initial burden of showing proposed the move would be detrimental to the child to trigger a full evidentiary hearing.

-How Move-Away Cases Are Handled at the Los Angeles County Superior Court
+How Move-Away Cases Are Handled at the Superior Court

-Los Angeles County Superior Court handles thousands of family law matters each year, making it one of the busiest family law courts in the United States.
-Move-away cases are heard at several courthouse locations, including:
+California Superior Courts handle thousands of family law matters each year.
+In Los Angeles County, move-away cases are heard at several courthouse locations, including:

 1. Stanley Mosk Courthouse – 111 N. Hill St., Los Angeles, CA 90012